World Cup: Cahill makes Australia's provisional squad

-SYDNEY (AP) - Tim Cahill has been included in Australia's provisional squad for this year's World Cup in Russia, boosting his prospects of being selected for a fourth World Cup.
+SYDNEY (AP) - Tim Cahill is in Australia's provisional squad for the World Cup in Russia, boosting his prospects of being selected for a fourth straight tournament.

-Cahill was among 32 players picked in an expanded training squad, announced by coach Bert van Marwijk on Monday, but the veteran forward faces an anxious wait before knowing whether he will make the final cut for Russia.
+Cahill was among 32 players announced by coach Bert van Marwijk on Monday, but the veteran forward faces an anxious wait before knowing whether he will make the final cut.

-The preliminary squad will be trimmed to 26 or 27 players ahead of a pre-tournament camp in Turkey later this month before the final 23-man roster is chosen on June 4.
+The preliminary squad will be trimmed to 26 or 27 players ahead of a training camp in Turkey this month.
+The final 23-man squad is chosen by June 4.

-The 38-year-old Cahill is Australia's all-time leading scorer with 50 goals from 105 international appearances, but he has struggled for form and match time in recent months.
+The 38-year-old Cahill is Australia's all-time leading scorer with 50 from 105 internationals, but he has struggled for form and match time in recent months.

-Arzani, who is regarded as one of Australia's brightest young prospects after helping Melbourne City win this season's A-League title, also made the provisional squad.
-The teenage winger, who is also eligible to play for Iran, could become the youngest Australian to play at a World Cup if he makes the final cut.
+Arzani, who is regarded as one of Australia's brightest young prospects after helping Melbourne City win the A-League, also made the provisional squad.
+The teenage winger, who is also eligible to play for Iran, could become the youngest Australian to play at a World Cup.

-There were few shocks in the makeup of the squad with van Marwijk sticking with the experienced core of players who guided the Socceroos through the long qualifying phase although the Dutchman did include one surprise by picking uncapped defender Fran Karacic.
+Van Marwijk stuck with the experienced core of players who guided the Socceroos through the long qualifying phase, and produced one surprise by picking uncapped defender Fran Karacic.

-"He plays only right-back and we don't have a lot of players in that position ... it's a position we discuss a lot."
+"He plays only right back and we don't have a lot of players in that position."

-Striker Jamie Maclaren was also recalled to the squad after some strong performances for Hibernian in the Scottish Premiership.
-Maclaren hasn't played for Australia since a qualifier against Thailand in November.
+Striker Jamie Maclaren was also recalled after some strong performances for Hibernian in the Scottish Premiership.
+Maclaren hasn't played for Australia since November and a qualifier against Thailand.

 Australia is drawn in Group C at the World Cup alongside France, Peru and Denmark.